dianamp/dianamp.github.io/_posts/2017-01-21-running-a-meetup.md

 I've seen people find jobs at meetups, make lasting friendships at meetups, and make connections that can help them find their next exciting thing (I think that's sort of how I ended up on a podcast.
 Yes, *still* excited about that).

-But after co-organizing [Analyze Boulder](http://www.meetup.com/Analyze-Boulder/) (AB) for ~3 years, and co-organizing [WiMLDS Boulder](https://www.meetup.com/Boulder-Women-in-Machine-Learning-and-Data-Science/) for close to 1, I've learned that high-quality and sustainable meetups don't appear out of thin air.
+But after co-organizing [Analyze Boulder](http://www.meetup.com/Analyze-Boulder/) (AB) for ~3 years (until recently), and co-organizing [WiMLDS Boulder](https://www.meetup.com/Boulder-Women-in-Machine-Learning-and-Data-Science/) for close to 1, I've learned that high-quality and sustainable meetups don't appear out of thin air.
 So here are my tips for how to run a successful meetup event.
 This assumes your meetup features a speaker.

 #### Send out reminders
 The action starts before the day of.
 At AB we sent reminders to our speakers 1-2 weeks out to remind them about creating their slides, to send along speaker guidelines (more on this later), and to ask for slides a few days before the big night so that we could review them and provide feedback.